 - Human Services (15 Credits) – Example Courses: Employment Law, Grant Writing and Fundraising for Human Service Programs, and Human Resource Management.

 5. University of Nebraska at Omaha

 UNO’s College of Business Administration offers a top-notch and highly respected MBA program.
 UNO’s College of Business has been ranked two years in a row as the nation’s “Top Business School for Vets” by the Military Times.
-Its MBA program is AACSB-Accredited, offered in a flexible format for working professionals, and taught by the school’s award-winning faculty.
+Its MBA program is AACSB-Accredited, offered in a flexible format for working professionals, and taught by its award-winning faculty.
 Graduates leave the program with a deepened knowledge of business fundamentals and core concepts.

 Applicants must submit an accredited undergraduate transcript with a GPA of at least 2.85, as well as an official GMAT/GRE score.
-The GMAT score must be at least 500, and GRE score must be at least 299. (the GMAT/GRE can be waived under certain circumstances).
+The GMAT score must be at least 500, and the GRE score must be at least 299. (the GMAT/GRE can be waived under certain circumstances).
 Foundational courses must also be completed before enrolling in the MBA program.
 These include Principles of Accounting, Economics, and others.

-Standard Courses (22 Credits) – Accounting: Decisions and Consequences, Business Ethics: Achieving Social Responsibility, Business and Information Technology: Connecting People and Information, Business Analytics: Making Sense of Data, Economics: Essential Concepts for Managers, Finance: Understanding Capital and Cash, Marketing: Understanding Consumers and Markets, Organizational Behavior: Enhancing Human & Organizational Capabilities, Strategic Financial Management and Strategy: Developing Sustainable Competitive Advantage.
+Standard Courses (22 Credits) – Accounting: Decisions and Consequences, Business Ethics: Achieving Social Responsibility, Business and Information Technology: Connecting People and Information, Business Analytics: Making Sense of Data, Economics: Essential Concepts for Managers, Finance: Understanding Capital and Cash, Marketing: Understanding Consumers and Markets, Organizational Behavior: Enhancing Human & Organizational Capabilities, Strategic Financial Management, and Strategy: Developing Sustainable Competitive Advantage.